bk1285/rpi_wordclock/doc/doc_general_considerations.rst

   * A LED-strip running at 5V (e.g. WS2812 B Stripe 5m 150 LED)

-    * Assure, that the spacing of the LEDs on the strip is equal or greater than the spacing of the letters of your stancil.
+    * Assure, that the spacing of the LEDs on the strip is equal or greater than the spacing of the letters of your stencil.
 If the spacing is smaller, you will not be able to get your LEDs into the correct position.

   * A Raspberry Pi (e.g. Review B, including SD-card)
   * A wifi-dongle to connect your RPi wireless to your local network